Current Veteran Students

 Last Semester Rule

-When you invoke this rule the VA does not impose any restrictions on the courses you can take.
+When you invoke this rule VA (in most cases) does not impose any restrictions on the courses you can take.
 Additionally, the courses do not have to apply toward your degree; you should, however, utilize this opportunity to take any additional requirements that may be required for transfer purposes.

 This rule can only be used once per program.
 In order to use the Last Semester Rule you must complete the Last Semester Rule form, and it must be submitted along with your Request For Certification.
 Click here to open the form.